floridop/MNXB11-fairytale/fairytale.md

 So, he also boiled dumplings, and together with his son Peter,  tasted the dumplings with this bottle of rice vinegar that had been stored for half a century.

+Somehow, what was otherwise perfectly ordinariy dumplings tasted indescribably delicious.
+This half-century old rice vinegar added complexity, umami, and a certain je ne sais quoi, to the dish.

 ---------------------------------------------------------------